rstudio/pins-r/tests/testthat/_snaps/pin_versions.md

       board %>% pin_write(1:10, "x")
       board %>% pin_write(1:10, "x")
     Condition
-      Error in `version_setup()`:
+      Error in `pin_store()`:
       !
-The new version 20120304T050607Z-xxxxx is the same as the most recent version. i Did you try to create a new version with the same timestamp as the last version?
+The new version "20120304T050607Z-xxxxx" is the same as the most recent version. i Did you try to create a new version with the same timestamp as the last version?

 # can prune old versions